blurryllama/pihole-v6-api-bookmarklet/README.md

 2. Open Firefox and navigate to `about:addons`
 3. Click the gear icon and select "Install Add-on From File..."
 4. Select the downloaded zip file

+#### Edge (basically same as Chrome Instructions)

+1. Download the `pihole-v6-controller.zip` file from the releases section
+2. Extract the zip file to a folder
+3. Open Edge and navigate to `edge://extensions/`
+4. Enable "Developer mode" using the toggle at the bottom left
+5. Click "Load unpacked" and select the extracted folder or the `dist` folder from the repository

 ### Using the Extension